WAPunsisiYemaniPerera/Supermarket-Smart-Management-System/README.md

 * **Model Persistence:**
     * `pickle` and `joblib` for saving and loading trained models.

-## 📂 Repository Structure

-.
-├── model_training.ipynb      # Jupyter notebook with all the analysis and model development ├── requirements.txt          # A list of the Python packages required to run this project ├── best_profit_model.pkl     # Saved model for profit prediction ├── best_loyalty_model.pkl    # Saved model for loyalty member identification └── README.md                 # This file

 ## 🚀 How to Get Started

 1.  **Clone the repository:**